tezos/tezos-mirror/docs/introduction/howtoget.rst

 efficiency and security considerations.
 For instance, static binaries have a different memory footprint compared to dynamically-linked binaries.
-Also, compiling the sources in the official Tezos repository is more secure than installing OPAM packages from a repository which is not under Tezos control.
+Also, compiling the sources in the official Tezos repository is more secure than installing OPAM packages from a repository that is not under Tezos control.
 In particular, compiling from sources enforces a fixed set of dependencies; when compiling via OPAM, this set of dependencies may change, which may or may not be compatible with your security practices.

 .. _getting_static_binaries: